JSBmanD/docs/pages/emails/salesforce-v1.md

 You can retrieve your click tracking domain from your Salesforce settings.
 We **highly** recommend using a new click tracking domain for this implementation to ensure that the user experience for pre-Branch links on the original click tracking domain doesn't break.

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Adding a custom click-tracking domain"
-    If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Salesforce.
+  "title": "Adding a custom click-tracking domain", "body": "If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Salesforce."
+}
+[/block]

 #### Configure your AASA file in Salesforce Marketing Cloud